CenterForOpenScience/scrapi/README.md

 ```bash
 $ invoke harvester harvester-name
 ```

+Note: harvester-name is the same as the defined harvester "short name".

 Invove a harvester a certain number of days back with the ```--days``` argument.
 For example, to run a harvester 5 days in the past, run: